keu/docs/learn/airflow-fivetran.md

 ## Step 7: Create an Airflow connection to GitHub

-The DAG you are about to build will wait for a specific tag to be added to a GitHub repository.
-In order for this to be possible you will need to add an Airflow connection to GitHub.
+The DAG you are about to build will wait for a specific tag to be added to a GitHub repository, which requires a connection to GitHub.

 1. Click on **Admin** -> **Connections** -> **+** to create a new connection.

 2. Name your connection `github_conn` and select the **GitHub** connection type.
-Provide a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to your GitHub account.
-The PAT only needs to have one permission: `Read-only` access to the Metadata, which is the lowest level of access available to a PAT.
+Provide a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) (PAT) for your GitHub account.
+The PAT only needs to have one permission: `Read-only` access to the metadata, which is the lowest level of access available to a PAT.
 You can restrict access to the `airflow-fivetran-tutorial` repository by using the `fine-grained personal access token` feature.

     ![GitHub connection](/img/guides/github_connection.png)